 So, what exactly is a top coat/seal coat, and why do I need it?

 The job of a top coat is to protect the painted surface by creating a seal between it and environmental elements.
-Simply put, our top coat is going to protect the chalk paint from being damaged over time.
+Simply put, our top coat will protect the chalk paint from being damaged over time.

 Why Should I Seal My Chalk Paint?

-There are two reasons why you would want to seal your chalk paint.
+There are two reasons you would want to seal your chalk paint.

 First, it will offer some protection.
 One of the drawbacks to chalk paint is that it tends to flake and chip very easily.
-This is especially problematic on surfaces like tables and chairs that are high contact pieces.
-Applying a sealer to your painted furniture is going to help it stand up to the wear and tear of constant use.
+This is especially problematic on surfaces like tables and chairs that are high-contact pieces.
+Applying a sealer to your painted furniture will help it stand up to the wear and tear of constant use.

-And Second, you want to apply a top coat because it’s going to save you time.
-If you don’t seal your chalk paint, you’re going to wind up repainting those high traffic pieces after the paint has chipped.
+Second, you want to apply a top coat because it will save you time.
+If you don’t seal your chalk paint, you’re going to wind up repainting those high-traffic pieces after the paint has chipped.
 You’re also going to spend more time sweeping up flecks of chalk paint that fall off of your painted surfaces.
-And who really wants to be sweeping more than we have to?
+And who really wants to sweep more than we have to?

 Are There Reasons to not Seal Chalk Paint?

-That’s an excellent.
-I’m so glad you asked.
-Overall, it is recommended, and even encouraged, for you to seal chalk paint in some fashion, whether that be with wax, poly, or a high performance top coat.
-This is due to the first reason we mentioned above – chalk paint is known to chip easily over time on high contact pieces.
+In general, we recommended you seal chalk paint in some fashion, whether that be with wax, poly, or a high-performance top coat.
+This is due to the first reason we mentioned above – chalk paint is known to chip easily over time on high-contact pieces.

-HOWEVER, you need to do research before applying certain sealants to your project.
+However, you need to do some research before applying certain sealants to your project.
 Depending on what type of top coat you have in mind, there are some things to consider before applying one to your project.

-For instance, poly, while a standard in sealant, may not always be the best choice for all chalk paint projects.
-Here’s a few things to consider before you run out to the store to buy some polyurethane.
+For instance, polyurethane, while a standard sealant, may not always be the best choice for all chalk paint projects.
+Here are a few things to consider before you go to the store to buy some polyurethane.

-The biggest reason to skip sealing is that chalk paint is very porous.
+The main reason to skip sealing is that chalk paint is very porous.
 The top coat that you apply can leach tannins out of the wood.
 This leads to light discolored spots appearing on your painted surface.
-This typically only happens with polyurethane paints and is fairly rare, but worth mentioning.
+Now, this typically only happens with polyurethane paints and is fairly rare, but worth mentioning.
 You don’t want to have to remove your chalk paint in order to fix a color problem after applying a top coat.

 Okay, so what about wax?
 I’m supposed to use wax, right?

 Well, there are also some drawbacks to using a wax finish as well.
 Wax takes the longest to cure of all the finishes (more about that below).
-And it tends to be the least durable on some high traffic pieces.
-You’ll find you may need to re-wax parts of your project from time to time.
+And it tends to be the least durable on high-traffic pieces.
+You may need to re-wax parts of your project from time to time.

 Top coats also tend to spoil some of the charm of chalk paint.
 One of the big draws of chalk paint is the matte finish and color.
-If you are wanting to retain that matte finish, a top coat can add an undesirable shine and spoil some of that tactile sensation.
+If you want to retain that matte finish, a top coat can add an undesirable shine and spoil that tactile sensation.

 Consider all of these things before you choose your top coat.